• Home

 Where: Private Pond.
 We will meet at the Sheboygan Police Department.

 Space is limited.
-Please visit https://sheboyganpolice.com/community/cops-and-bobbers/ for more details and to apply.
-The deadline to apply is Friday, June 23, 2023.
+Please visit our Cops and Bobbers page for more details and to apply.
+The deadline to apply is Thursday, July 3, 2025 as long as there are still openings.
+Please apply early if you are interested.

 Filed Under: News